-Can I get the first slide, please?
+Can I get the first line, please?
 Before I get started, I would like to take a minute and let us take a deep breath.
-Yesterday we had a memorial service for Captain Matt Roland and Staff Sergeant Sy Sibley, two brilliant Air Force operators who were killed here last month in the line of duty.
+Yesterday we went to a memorial service for Captain Matt Roland and Staff Sergeant Sy Sibley, two brilliant Air Force operators who were killed here last month in the line of duty.
 About 1,000 people came to the funeral to pay their respects and to remind the people in this community that they're never alone.
 They'll always be there for each other.
 I know it was an incredibly moving ceremony.
-Brad, I'm so sorry for you and the Command's loss.
+Brad, I'm so sorry for you and the Commander's loss.
 And for those of you who come from this community, I'm sorry for the loss of your brothers.
 These guys were in Afghanistan, moving in a vehicle, and someone dressed in a uniform of an Afghan policeman opened fire on that vehicle.
 The attacker was killed.
 Unfortunately, so were Matt and Sy.
 This is just a reminder that Operation Freedom's Sentinel is a dangerous, dangerous operation for the people who conduct it today.
 We haven't stopped fighting in Afghanistan.
 The threat is still real and great Americans are still answering the nation's call and not coming home to their families.
 Would you mind taking just a moment of silence and put these two great Americans in your heart and please put their families in your thoughts?
-Thank you, folks.
+Thank you folks.

-ANDERSON COURT REPORTING 706 Duke Street, Suite 100 Alexandria, VA 22314 Phone (703) 519-7180 Fax (703) 519-7190 guests I've got a chance to introduce you to that I think you're going to like meeting and what an incredible hour.
+There's some great people here today, a lot of great people in the front row, a lot of great people sitting around, a lot of great people in the back of the room.
+I've invited a couple of special guests I've got a chance to introduce you to today, that I think you're going to like meeting, and what an incredible hour.
 So it's going to be an exciting time and it's not a chimp, so Frank Gorenc, you can relax!